 What are the administrative fees for toll violations?

 Missing a toll isn’t a big deal, but if left unpaid, it can become one.
-Here’s what happens if you don’t pay for your missed toll:
+It’s best to act quickly before time and money add up.
+Here’s what happens if you don’t pay for your missed toll*:

 Why did the administrative fees on my invoice increase?